Skip to content

 Quick start

 HBS faculty, staff, doctoral students and their guests are eligible for HBSGrid accounts.
-You can setup your account and connect following the instructions below.
+You can setup your account and connect via either GUI or terminal following the instructions below.

 ssh USERNAME@hbsgrid.hbs.edu